ClickHouse/ClickHouse/docs/en/operations/system-tables/query_log.md

     - `'None'` = The query result was neither written into nor read from the query cache.
     - `'Write'` = The query result was written into the query cache.
     - `'Read'` = The query result was read from the query cache.
+- `script_line_number` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Line number of query.
+When script is being executed from file, script_line_number is being set to current query line number.

 **Example**